Our School Vision

 - the kind of people we want to be

 - the kind of world we want to create and live in

-During the Summer Term 2017, all members of our school community – pupils, parents/carers, staff, governors and volunteers – revisited our values.
-This was to ensure they were the core values by which to live and which help us to develop a moral and spiritual awareness, underpin our vision.
+Our school values, the core values by which to live and which help us to develop a moral and spiritual awareness, underpin our vision.
 They are: